bebill88/GMU-ABM-RDTE/README.md

 3. **Gate logic can consume entity metadata**
    Look up `primary_entity_id` in `entities_by_id` during `funding_gate`/`test_gate`, use its `base_budget_type`/`base_budget_ba`/`service`/`authority_flags` to select CR or BA-specific modifiers, apply the ecosystem bonus for well-connected nodes, and cap probabilities if an entity's `estimated_rdte_capacity_musd` or `estimated_rdte_staff` is shared among many programs.
 4. **Plain-language summaries for non-ABM readers**
-   - `rdte_entities.csv` = "Who actually does the work?" (org roster for services, program offices, labs, agencies with budget/domains).
+   - `rdte_entities.csv` = "Who actually does the work" (org roster for services, program offices, labs, agencies with budget/domains).
-   - `program_entity_roles.csv` = "Who owns which program?" (mapping of programs to sponsoring/executing/test/ops roles plus effort shares).
+   - `program_entity_roles.csv` = "Who owns which program" (mapping of programs to sponsoring/executing/test/ops roles plus effort shares).

 ---